extendssoftware/atto/README.md

 ### Errors

-Atto catches all the errors that occur while running.
+AttoPHP catches all the errors that occur while running.
 If there is no callback error, or the callback doesn't return a truly value, the error message from the original error will be returned.
 If the error occurred while rendering a template, the output if cleaned before the error will be returned.
 So, an error wil never show deeply nested inside an HTML element.

 ## Control flow

-To get a basic idea of how Atto works the [happy path](https://en.wikipedia.org/wiki/Happy_path) is explained here:
+To get a basic idea of how AttoPHP works the [happy path](https://en.wikipedia.org/wiki/Happy_path) is explained here:

 - If set, call start callback
     - If truly return value, return value and stop execution